erroralex/WigellRentalUI/README.md

 # 🏕️ Wigell Camping Management System

-This is a simple application designed for managing inventory and memberships for a camping gear and vehicle rental service.
+This is a simple application designed for managing inventory and memberships for a camping member and vehicle rental service.
 The program is built entirely using **Java 8** with **programmatic JavaFX** for the graphical user interface.

 ---